blasian/whoisdat/README.md

 ###Instructions to run:
 1. Configure userName and sub variables at the top of bot.py
-2. Train ProjectOxford with people
+2. Train ProjectOxford with people using JSONToAPI.py
-3. Run this python file with a Project Oxford Face API key as a command line argument
+3. Run bot.py python file with a Project Oxford Face API key as a command line argument